- What we’ll cover here

 After the umbilical cord is clamped and cut, the placenta and umbilical cord are cleaned.
 The cord blood is put into a sterile container, mixed with a preservative, and frozen until needed.

 Remember that if you want to donate or bank (save) your child’s cord blood, you will need to arrange it before the baby is born.
 Some banks require you to set it up before the 28th week of pregnancy, although others accept later setups.
 Among other things, you will be asked to answer health questions and sign a consent form.

 Many hospitals collect cord blood for donation, which makes it easier for parents to donate.
-For more about donating your newborn’s cord blood, call 1-800-MARROW2 (1-800-627-7692) or visit Be the Match at www.marrow.org/HELP/Donate_Cord_Blood_Share_Life/index.html
+For more about donating your newborn’s cord blood, call 1-800-MARROW2 (1-800-627-7692) or visit Be the Match.

-Privately storing a baby’s cord blood for future use is not the same as donating.
-It’s covered in the section called “Other issues related to stem cell transplants.”
+Privately storing a baby’s cord blood for future use is not the same as donating cord blood.
+It’s covered in the section called “Other transplant issues.”